msillano/tuyaDAEMON/tuyaDAEMON/README.md

 - the message _"json obj data unvalid"_
 - waiting for some time, then device disconnection.
 - gateway disconnection.
+- the device "reboot themself".
-- device hangup.
+- the device hangup, you must restart.
-- gateway hangup.
+- the gateway hangup.

 --------------------